Admin: Corporate Admin

 Adding Commission Payable and Paycheck Processing Fees

-The Commission Payable Fee will be added as a fee on every commission period payable and adjustment made.
+The Commission Payable Fee charges to every commission period payable and Adjustment made.

 The Paycheck Processing Fee is an Adjustment on every paycheck.
 It charges when you send approve payables to your payment provider.
 This fee appears on the Web Office Pay History report but not on the Payables or Approve Payment pages.

 In Corporate Office, navigate to: Administration > Advanced Settings > Commissions.

 In the Money-Out section, enter an amount to either the Commission Payable-level Fee and Paycheck-level Fee fields.

 Enter the amount as a decimal: 2 = $2 and 2.5 = $2.50.

 Click the Save Changes button.